Suggestions

 This page describes the Suggestions capability.

-Notice the "Suggestions" Section in the Right Sidebar.
+The "Suggestions" Section is located on the Right Sidebar.

-Every time a Topic appears in the Advisor Workspace, Crystal proposes a set of dynamic suggestions: suggestions of Topics that are related to the one you just asked and change based on your questions.
+Every time a Topic appears in the Advisor Workspace, Crystal proposes a set of dynamic suggestions, which include suggestions of Topics related to the one you just asked.
+These suggestions change based on your questions.

-Suggestions serve as a guide for you to continue data exploration, allowing you to pose new questions and uncover fresh insights.
+Suggestions serve as a guide for you to continue exploring your data, indicating which questions to ask next to uncover fresh insights.

-If you are new on Crystal, Suggestions can also inspire you to understand how to formulate effective questions for the Advisor, since the Topics inside the cards are expressed in the form of questions.
+If you are new on Crystal, Suggestions can also inspire you to formulate more effective questions for the Advisor, since the Topics inside the cards are expressed in the form of questions.

 Explore Suggestions

-Exploring Suggestions is easy: simply click on the suggestion of your interest and you will immediately find it open in the Advisor for you to explore.
+Exploring Suggestions is easy: simply click on the suggestion of your interest and you will immediately find it open and ready to explore in the Advisor.

-Each time you ask a question, the suggestions will be refreshed accordingly, based on the Topic asked.
+Each time you ask a question, the suggestions will be refreshed based on the last Topic you asked about.

 Please Note

-Whenever possible, the algorithm will suggest up to six related Topics, where the first four Topics are the most similar ones, whether the last two Topics are the most different ones.
+Whenever possible, the algorithm will suggest up to six related Topics.
+The first four will generally be the more similar Topics, while the last two might be the least similar.

 How Does It Work?

-The Suggestions capability employs an algorithm called Recommender System, which is powered by the Business Knowledge Graph, a data model that provides a personalised representation of the data behind your Crystal Project.
+The Suggestions capability uses an algorithm called a Recommender System, which is powered by the Business Knowledge Graph, a data model that provides a personalized representation of the data behind your Crystal Project.

-Based on your customized Business Knowledge Graph, the Recommender System analyzes the dataset and selects the Topics that are more relevant to the Topic asked based on their similarity to it, in terms of content.
+Based on your customized Business Knowledge Graph, the Recommender System analyzes the dataset and selects the Topics that are more relevant to the Topic asked based on the similarity of their content.

 In particular, the algorithm compares Topics based on their Entities, Objectives, or Data Sources, like this:

-Entities Matching: first, it searches for Topics containing the same Entities as those in the Advisor’s Topic
+1. Entities Match: first, it searches for Topics containing the same Entities as those in the Advisor’s Topic.

-Objective Alignment: in absence of similar Entities, it looks for Topics with matching Objectives
+2. Objective Alignment: in absence of similar Entities, it looks for Topics with matching Objectives.

-Source Correlation: if no matching Objectives are found, it extends the search to Topics from the same Table or Data Source
+3. Source Correlation: if there aren't any matching Objectives, it extends the search to Topics from the same Table or Data Source.

-Whenever possible, the algorithm will suggest up to six related Topics, where the first four Topics are the most similar ones, whether the last two Topics are the most different ones.
+Whenever possible, the algorithm will suggest up to six related Topics.
+The first four will be the most similar ones, while thee last two Topics will be the least similar.

 Rules & Limitations

-Following, a set of rules and limitations to consider when using the Suggestion capability.
+The rules and limitations to consider when using the Suggestion capability are as follows:

-Potential for Random Suggestions When optimal conditions are not met, the algorithm defaults to random suggestions
+• Potential for Random Suggestions: When the configuration isn't optimal, the algorithm defaults to random suggestions.

 Keep exploring your data!